ccour004/libgdxpp/README.md

 Porting portions of LibGDX to C/C++.

 * Run build.sh to retrieve and build dependencies, build android/desktop apps, and launch everything.
+  * Dependencies required for desktop: GLEW (GL extension wrangler), OpenGL, GLU.
+  * Dependencies required for android: none (should be self-contained).
 * augmented from from android-sdl2-gradle-template:
   * Requires a folder 'dependencies'
     * put SDL2-2.0.5 in it